pretix/pretix/doc/admin/installation/docker_smallscale.rst

 .. warning:: We recommend **PostgreSQL**.
 If you go for MySQL, make sure you run **MySQL 5.7 or newer** or
              **MariaDB 10.2.7 or newer**.

+.. warning:: By default, using ufw in conjunction will not have any effect.
+Please make sure to either bind the exposed
+             ports of your docker container explicitly to 127.0.0.1 or configure docker to respect any set up firewall rules.

 On this guide
 -------------